roots/docs/sage/gutenberg.md

 Due to Sage including a `theme.json` file, this means [trying to use `add_theme_support()` to configure the editor](https://developer.wordpress.org/block-editor/developers/themes/theme-support/) will not work.

-In Sage's Bud config (`bud.config.mjs`), there a section for generating `theme.json`.
+In Sage's Bud config (`bud.config.js`), there a section for generating `theme.json`.
 This is where you'll want to make any changes to your `theme.json` file.

 ### Default color palette